Ecksdee03/ParkHub-App/README.md

 To run the search:
 1. Import ura_rates.sql into phpmyadmin.
 2. Next, Run the insert_db_ura script in terminal by typing 'python insert_db_ura.py'.
 Then, type localhost:5070/ura_rates in your browser.
 3. Due to the limitations of the URA API, certain places will not return nearby carparks, as URA carparks are limited to certain locations.
-To get results, use locations in the search bar such as - Pasir Panjang Food Centre, East Coast Lagoon Food Village, nus engineering e4, tanjong pagar singapore, lower kent ridge nus.
+To get results, use locations in the search bar such as - Pasir Panjang Food Centre, East Coast Lagoon Food Village, NUS Engineering V4, Haw Par Villa, Lower Kent Ridge NUS.

 # Scenario 2